 School principals wear many hats!
 They’re the CEOs of their schools, responsible for a lot of different things that keep the school running smoothly and ensure students get a great education.

+In 2025, school leadership requires more than administrative know-how.
 The job of a school principal is multifaceted, requiring a blend of strong leadership and interpersonal skills.

 The path to becoming a principal involves acquiring the necessary qualifications and experience.